 - Camphill Communities California (Soquel, CA)

 - Camphill Village Kimberton Hills (Kimberton, PA)

 - Plowshare Farm (Greenfield, NH)

 Students from Glenora Farm (Duncan, BC) may also join this cohort.

 The Camphill Academy is authorized under Federal law to enroll nonimmigrant alien students at the Camphill Village USA, Camphill Communities California, Camphill Village Kimberton Hills, and Heartbeet Lifesharing locations.

 How to Apply to this Program

-The Social Therapy Program is a field-based course of studies, delivered in partnership with participating communities.
+The Social Therapy programs are field-based courses of studies, delivered in partnership with participating communities.
 Admission and continued participation is contingent on membership in a participating community and sponsorship by that community.
 Individuals cannot apply independently to participate in this program.
-Communities that are not currently participating in the Social Therapy Program of Camphill Academy must establish affiliation before they can sponsor their members for enrollment.
+Communities that are not currently participating in the Social Therapy programs of Camphill Academy must establish affiliation before they can sponsor their members for enrollment.